-- 4.1 Except as otherwise provided hereinafter or by individual contracts of employment, district administrative staff will be entitled to the following fringe benefits, vacations and holidays, sick leave, and as might be amended in future.

-- 4.2 Benefit Plans
+4.2 Benefit Plans

 - 4.2.1.
-Payment of 80% of the cost of all premiums for:

-- a) medical insurance;

-- b) group life insurance

-- c) extended health benefits insurance

-- d) dental insurance; and

-- e) employee and family assistance program

-4.2.2.
-Short term and long term disability plan with the full premium paid for by the employee.

-- 4.3 Sick leave will be earned as of 1987-05-01 at 1.67 days per month (20 days per year) to a maximum of 150 days.
-Sick leave usage by district administrative staff may not be deducted for absences of less than two hours duration, with the agreement of the supervisor. - 4.4 The hours of work and overtime provisions of the CUPE agreement will not apply to district administrative staff.
+Payment of 80% of the cost of all premiums for: - a) medical insurance; - b) group life insurance - c) extended health benefits insurance - d) dental insurance: and - e) employee and family assistance program - 4.2.2.
+Short term and long term disability plan with the full premium paid for by the employee. - 4.32 Sick leave will be earned as of 1987-05-01 at 1.67 days per month (20 days per year) to a maximum of 150 days.
+Sick leave usage by district administrative staff may not be deducted for absences of less than two hours duration, with the agreement of the supervisor. - 4.34 The hours of work and overtime provisions of the CUPE agreement will not apply to district administrative staff.
 The expectations are exempt staff will not be paid for working extra hours, nor "bank" extra hours worked and take time off later, nor assigned flexible hours by individual managers/supervisors.
-Exempt staff should not be asked or encouraged to work extra hours, however, if exempt staff work extra hours, they do so on a voluntary basis.

-4.5 Service for sick leave, retirement and severance benefit purposes for employees hired prior to 1996-07-01 as per the CUPE agreement will be calculated as and from date of appointment to a district administrative staff position falling within this policy unless the district administrative staff member was transferred or was promoted directly from the CUPE bargaining unit, in which case service will count from his/her CUPE seniority date.
+Exempt staff should not be asked or encouraged to work extra hours, however, if exempt staff work extra hours, they do so on a voluntary basis. - 4.45 Service for sick leave, retirement and severance benefit purposes for employees hired prior to 1996-07-01 as per the CUPE agreement will be calculated as and from date of appointment to a district administrative staff position falling within this policy unless the district administrative staff member was transferred or was promoted directly from the CUPE bargaining unit, in which case service will count from his/her CUPE seniority date.
 The unused sick leave payout will be an amount equal to the sick leave balance at 2002-12-31, less days used in excess of days credited in future years, to a maximum of one hundred and fifty (150) days.